 There is often a clear correlation between search trends and seasonality for the majority of keywords and we can use Google Trends to discover such behavior.
 The example below illustrates the relationship between the time of year and search volume for the phrase ‘Fathers day gifts’.

 Over the past 3 years it is clear to see that search volume peaks in June.
 This is expected as Father’s Day always falls in June.
 However, more interestingly, we can see when search volume begins to rise for this search term.
 Users begin searching as early as April and it is evident that shopping for gifts earlier (May time) has become more popular year on year.
 It’s also important to note that search interest has rapidly increased over the years, leading us to believe that more people will be looking to purchase their Father’s Day gifts online.
 So it’s imperative that you’re capitalising on this growing trend.
 The chart below looks at 2013’s search trend data to gain deeper insight into exact dates and trends leading up to Father’s Day.
-According to this data, searches for ‘Fathers day gifts’ began in the week of April 21st – 27th: 8 weeks before Father’s Day.
-It then peaked in the week of 9th – 15th June, which tells us there are a lot of last minute shoppers and optimising your campaigns now will ensure you reach this large audience for this week.
+According to this data, searches for ‘Fathers day gifts’ began in eight weeks before Father’s Day.
+It then peaked in the week before, which tells us there are a lot of last minute shoppers and optimising your campaigns now will ensure you reach this large audience for this week.

 Interestingly, there is just as much search volume in the week after Father’s Day as there was in the first week of May!
 In the week after Father’s Day, many of your competitors are likely to have paused their Father’s Day PPC activity so this could be an ideal time to reach those shoppers who have left it too late.
 Low cost per clicks and high average positions are also more likely in this week so it could be a great opportunity for some low cost conversions.
 Data like this is extremely useful and provides valuable insight into your customers search behaviour in the lead up to Father’s Day.
 It also shows us that it’s not too late to optimise your PPC campaigns and there is still plenty of time to benefit from Father’s Day with our 5 PPC tips!